 Where will the stadium funding come from?

 - We are exploring a variety of funding sources based on the economic impact this development project will have on our community.
-We are committed to creating a public-private partnership that works for the entire region.
-In addition to providing a substantial funding mechanism for stadium development, Kyle Krause plans to contribute to the start-up costs for the club.
+In addition, Kyle Krause plans to contribute to the start-up costs for the club.
 Additional private donations are being sought in addition to state, county and city funding mechanisms.

 - We have formed a community-based exploratory committee to help understand all of the possible needs for our community to build a flexible-use stadium, with potential to host many more events than USL Championship matches such as outside soccer championships, football games, cultural events and festivals, etc.